 The short and sweet answer to Florence vs Rome

-Since you’re reading this post on Rome vs. Florence I will assume you are either short on time or would like to explore one city to the fullest.
-Therefore, fitting both destinations in your itinerary is not an option.
+Since you’re reading this post on Rome vs. Florence I'll assume you are either short on time or would like to explore one city to the fullest.
+Therefore, fitting both destinations into your itinerary is not an option.

 If you want the quick answer on Florence or Rome, I would say Florence should be your first pick.
 Yes, Rome has the Colosseum and the Vatican, but I truly feel Florence gives a more well-rounded experience, isn't as overwhelming (it's smaller than Rome), and has some of the best day trip options from colorful coastal towns to the wine region of Tuscany.